OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 In the following section, we list some common root detection methods you'll encounter.
 You'll find some of these methods implemented in the [crackme examples](https://github.com/OWASP/owasp-mstg/blob/master/OMTG-Files/02_Crackmes/List_of_Crackmes.md "OWASP Mobile Crackmes") that accompany the OWASP Mobile Testing Guide.

-Root detection can also be implemented through libraries such as [RootBeer](https://github.com/scottyab/rootbeer "RootBeer").
+Root detection can also be implemented through libraries such as [RootBeer](https://github.com/scottyab/rootbeer "RootBeer") or the native way ([here is an example](https://github.com/DimaKoz/meat-grinder)) .

 ###### SafetyNet